Chyogeesh/edu_startup1/README.md

 Feedback Loop: Include a feature for users to provide feedback on content and app functionality to continually improve the app.
 Conclusion
 Creating an educational app for rural students can be impactful.
 This outline gives you a comprehensive starting point, and you can expand the functionality as needed based on user feedback and requirements.
 Remember to engage with the target audience during the development process to ensure the app meets their needs effectively.
+Integrating Machine Learning
+To integrate machine learning features, consider the following steps:

+Data Collection: Gather data relevant to student performance, such as quiz results, interactions, and engagement levels.

+Model Selection: Depending on your goals, you could use models for:

+Recommendation Systems: Suggesting content based on user preferences.
+Classification: Identifying students at risk of falling behind.
+Training the Model: Use a library like TensorFlow or Scikit-learn in Python for training.
+You may need to set up a separate backend to handle model training and inference.

+Serving the Model: Use Flask or FastAPI to create an API that serves the trained model.
+This API can be consumed by your app to provide real-time predictions.

+Integration: In your React Native app, use the axios library to make HTTP requests to your machine learning model API.
+For example: